Jonah-Bybee/cybersecurity-homelab/README.md

 # Cybersecurity Homelab

-This repository serves as a central location for my evolving cybersecurity homelab featuring documented projects, technical writeups, and hands-on cybersecurity learning.
+This repository serves as a central location for my evolving cybersecurity homelab featuring documented labs, projects, technical writeups, and hands-on cybersecurity learning.
 The goal is to develop practical skills in security operations, detection engineering, threat hunting, system administration, and defensive security.

 ## Current Labs